marrus-sh/shrine-xslt/README.markdown

 - All other files at `sources/*.xml` and `sources/*/*.xml` will produce output at `public/%/index.html` (where `%` is the filename and optional subdirectory).
 Only one level of subdirectory is supported.

+- Any non‐X·M·L files in `sources/`, `sources/*/`, or `sources/*/*/` directories will be copied over to the corresponding path in `public/` as‐is, unless their filename begins with a dot (in which case they are ignored).

 - The transformation doesn’t do any rewriting of links.
 Make sure you write them to point to the *final* location of the files, not their